Conto

 Developers can test payment controls without building the entire control plane first.

-Teams can choose the integration surface that matches their runtime.
+Teams can choose the integration method that matches their runtime.

 Docs, API contracts, and agent-readable endpoints stay discoverable.